Military Fitness Is Broken: Why Most PT Programs Fail

 There is no long-term plan.

 The body cannot adapt to chaos.
 It can only survive it.
+This is also where load spikes do their damage.
+Sports science quantifies it through the acute-to-chronic workload ratio (Gabbett, 2016): when the work done this week sharply outruns the rolling average the body is conditioned for, injury risk climbs steeply.
+Random PT violates this constantly, an easy week followed by a brutal ruck-and-run block is a textbook spike.
+Planned progression exists precisely to keep that ratio inside a safe window while still driving adaptation.
+Chaos cannot, because by definition it is unplanned.
 That is why so many service members feel like they are always training hard but never actually improving.
 The case for why random workouts fail tactical athletes makes this adaptation argument at the physiological level for anyone who needs the mechanistic explanation.

 Overuse Injuries are NOT a Mystery